 Ken Muse

-Mythical Time
+Mythical Development Time

 I’m always amazed by how challenging time can be as a concept.
 It’s often thought of as something malleable, able to be adjusted with the simplest changes.
 So many teams (and leaders) fail to see it for what it is – a fixed resource.
 There are three common ways that teams often misuse the concept of time.